How to Make an Application

 Melbourne VIC 3000

-All applications for skills assessments must be attached with the corresponding fee of $400 for overseas practitioners applicants by way of either Australian or International bank cheque or money order.
+All applications for skills assessments must be attached with the corresponding fee of $400 for overseas practitioners applicants by way of either Australian or International bank cheque or money order made payable to The Council of Legal Education.
 Any application received without the corresponding fee will be returned.

 You will need Adobe Acrobat Reader to view the document(s) on this page.
 Get Adobe Acrobat Reader